Multi-Owner Account: Elevate Team Collaboration on Starknet with Account Abstraction

-Moving beyond the conventional crypto multi-sig model, our Multi-Owner Account has been designed with enhanced collaboration and security in mind.
+Moving beyond the conventional crypto multi-sig model, we designed our Multi-Owner Account with enhanced collaboration and security in mind.
 We’ve built this feature out of a necessity we felt ourselves, and we want to ensure it aligns with the wider Starknet community.

-As we prepare to roll out this feature today (July 24, 2023), this post will explore the intricacies of its operation.
+As we prepare to roll out this feature today (July 24, 2023), this post will explore the intricacies of how it operates.
 As part of our commitment to transparency, we have also made the code open source – ready for anyone to review and verify.